l2beat/earl/README.md

 - 💪 Powerful validators and matchers
 - 🤖 Type-safe - written in TypeScript and goes well with static analysis
-- ✍ AutoFix - magically writes missing assertions for you
 - 🎭 Builtin support for mocks
-- 🏃‍♂️ Integration with test runners (mocha)
+- ☕ Works great with Mocha

 ## Installation